 - Che Guevara is quoted as saying, "A smoke in times of rest is a great companion to the solitary soldier."
 Unfortunately for him, he also had terrible asthma, which became a liability during his disasterous Bolivian campaign.

 - Clive Barker's cigars got bigger as he got more rich and famous.

 - Groucho Marx.
 Not physically tough, but woe betide anyone who dared spar with him verbally.

 - Fidel Ramos, general and later President of the Philippines.
 Even though he stopped smoking, his nickname of Tobacco never escaped him and he even still occasionally chomps cigars even just for the photo-ops.

 - General Isreal Putnam of the American Revolutionary War may be the Ur Example of this trope.
 He discovered cigars in Cuba and introduced badass cigar chomping to the Colonies. note

-- General Ulysses S. Grant, who was photographed once smoking a cigar as president, and was subsequently flooded with boxes as presents for the rest of his life.
+- General Ulysses S. Grant, who was photographed once smoking a cigar as President, and was subsequently flooded with boxes as presents for the rest of his life.
 He later died of throat cancer—probably brought about by his cigar habit.

 - King Edward VII of the United Kingdom smoked twelve cigars a day, plus a full pack's worth (20) of cigarettes.
 Such was his love of cigars that he once lit up from a candle during a church service.
 The habit got him in the end; he died of COPD.